Aspen pharmaceuticals adjusting production to respond to Covid-19

 People are quite nationalistic about where they want their medicine.
 We're trying to look at supply lines' continuity.Stephen Saad, founder and chief executive - Aspen Pharmacare

 A lot of chemicals, pharmaceuticals come out of China.
 And that was a big concern.
 But China is coming back on track.
 We're definitely seeing improving supplies, weekly.
 Demand has not gone away and the demand is erratic - you get spikes.
-Of course with Covid-19 across Europe, there's a lot of people going into hospital and we're probably one of the suppliers into European markets.Stephen Saad, founder and chief executive - Aspen Pharmacare
+Of course with Covid-19 across Europe, there's a lot of people going into hospital and we're probably one of the biggest suppliers into European markets.Stephen Saad, founder and chief executive - Aspen Pharmacare

 Listen to the sound clip below.